grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 More batteries here, though fewer.
 They lined the walls, but not very deeply because there were trim tanks inside the pressure hull in this compartment.
 She checked below the grating again, but here too everything was normal.
 She passed forward from that compartment into the main cargo bay.

 The main cargo bay was one giant compartment, more than thirty meters long and almost ten meters wide.
 The air was still and stale and smelled of rust.
 The lights were a harsh jaundiced yellow color.
 The hold was mostly empty --- they had been coming from their last dropoff and were heading towards the depots in the north in hopes of being hired for another shipment.
 A few molding wooden crates were stacked up along the sides, and a pile of rusted bicycles were stacked up and strapped down with leather straps to keep them from shifting in one corner.
+In another nook was stashed a couple of welding rigs strapped to the wall and some bins of scrap metal.
+Captain Percy hated that they didn't have a better place to stow this stuff than the cargo hold.

-She walked along the center of it, listening carefully.
+She walked along the center of the space, listening carefully.
 It seemed to her there was something wrong with the sound of her footsteps on the metal grating.
 As she got toward the front of the compartment, she realized it wasn't her footsteps, it was that she could hear water trickling.
 She knelt down and pulled up the grating.
 There was a lake of oily black water just under the grating.
 The ramming had cracked the pressure hull, and the _Prospect's_ cargo bay was filling slowly with water.

 ### Hemi deals with the pursuing sub in the control room